NgahChlobelle/Data-Science-Machine-Learning/README.md

 - Dictionaries are highly flexible.
 I successfully mapped single keys to multiple values using both tuples (for fixed records) and lists (for records that might need updating).

-## PROPER FORMATTING USING MARKDOWN

-## CLEAN STRUCTURE AND PROFESSIONAL PRESENTATION